Search

 -H "Content-Type: application/json" \

-Each search request costs 1 credit.
+scrape: true, each fetched result adds 1 credit (or more if JS render or antibot fires).
 The news and finance topics may return fewer results depending on current coverage.